Carthago delenda est: Modern usage

-The phrase was used as the title for Alan Wilkins' 2007 play on the Third Punic War, and for a book about Carthaginian history by Richard Miles.
+The phrase was used as the title for Alan Wilkins' 2007 play on the Third Punic War, and for a 2010 book about Carthaginian history by Richard Miles.

-In a modern meaning, the syntagma "ceterum censeo" used by itself refers to an often reiterated statement, usually a core belief of the one issuing it.
+In a modern meaning, the syntagma "ceterum censeo" used by itself refers to an oft reiterated statement, usually a core belief of the one issuing it.

+Steve Bannon often paraphrased Cato the elder by saying "CCP delende est", referring to the Chinese Communist Party.